linewriter1024/simplerpgcards/README.md

 The frontend will start on `http://localhost:4200`

 ### Database
-The SQLite database will be created automatically on first run with an empty database.
-You can add your own cards through the web interface.
+The SQLite database will be created automatically on first run.
+The schema is managed by TypeORM.

+- For simple development workflows, the configuration uses `synchronize: true`, which will automatically add the `notes` column and ignore removed fields in the entity.
+- For explicit schema control, run migrations:
+  - Add Notes column: `AddNotesToStatblocks`
+  - Remove deprecated columns: `RemoveSpellSaveAndAttackMod`

 ## Project Structure